 In this document, “vulnerable” means a person at higher risk of severe illness, immune-compromised or with a relevant underlying health condition.

 This protocol will be regularly reviewed and modified to the extent considered necessary by the Chief District Court Judge.

-1. The Ministry of Justice has advised that it continues to take steps to ensure the safety of those coming into courthouses during Alert Level 2, including:
+10. The Ministry of Justice has advised it is taking steps to ensure the safety of those coming into courthouses during Alert Level 2, including:

 ii. showing signs of illness such as coughing and sneezing;